enriquebertran92/seat-code-challenge/README.md

 ```

 ## Tests
+For execute all test use command
-Execute the `init` methods in the `test.java.seat.code.mowers.controller.PlateauControllerTest` class from your IDE.
+Execute the `init` methods in the `test.java.seat.code.mowers.controller.PlateauControllerTest`.

+Execute the `read` methods in the `test.java.seat.code.mowers.service.CommandServiceTest`.

+Execute the `read` methods in the `test.java.seat.code.mowers.service.LineServiceTest`.